-Cashmere Circle’s team of skilled artisans, most of whom have spent most of their lives working in knitting mills, utilise incredible invisible mending techniques to repair small holes and moth damage.
-If the hole is a little bigger, they can restore it with a recycled Cashmere or suede patch.
-You can choose a colour match for a discreet repair or make a statement with a contrasting shade of yarn.
+Cashmere Circle’s team of skilled artisans, many of whom have spent most of their lives working in knitting mills, utilise invisible mending techniques to repair small holes and moth damage.
+They can restore larger holes with a recycled Cashmere or suede patch.

 SPECIALIST CASHMERE LAUNDRY